Realization of a Society Coexisting with Nature

 For general-purpose engines and JET SKI watercraft, there are no Japanese regulations such as the JAMA voluntary reduction targets, but we are making elimination and reduction efforts that follow those applied to motorcycles, and we had achieved voluntary reduction targets for lead, mercury and cadmium by fiscal 2008.
 Hexavalent chromium had been contained to a very small amount, but we completed its elimination in fiscal 2009.

 Kawasaki has set reduction targets on a per unit of sales basis for the effective use of water.
-In fiscal 2017, while we made progress on measures to repair leaks at factories, water consumption per unit of sales increased 2.3% year on year due to an increase in usage, mainly for hydrostatic testing of tanks.
+In fiscal 2018, water consumption per unit of sales decreased 2.4% year on year.

 - Per unit of sales basis is a measurement obtained by dividing water consumption by net sales.